MicrosoftDocs/OfficeDocs-SkypeForBusiness/Skype/SfBServer2019/ControlPanelCmdletMapping/client-tab.md

 ## Test Device

-Test devices provide a way for administrators to test firmware updates before those updates are distributed to all the devices in an organization
+Test devices provide a way for administrators to test firmware updates before those updates are distributed to all the devices in an organization.

-Let us consider various  scenarios and how do they map to Skype for Business cmdlets.
+Let us consider various scenarios and how they map to Skype for Business cmdlets.

 ---
-> **Scenario 1 :** Lists all the test devices
+> **Scenario 1 :** List all the test devices

 ![Client Version Configuration](../media/TestDevice-1.png)